 What Is Boreout?
 Exploring the Signs, Symptoms, and Solutions

-Most people are familiar with the feeling of being bored—whether it’s a slow afternoon or a meeting that drags on.
-But when boredom becomes a chronic state tied to your job, it evolves into something more serious: boreout.
+Most people are familiar with the feeling of being bored at work—a slow afternoon, a meeting that refuses to end.
+But when that emptiness becomes your daily default, you're no longer dealing with ordinary boredom.
+You've crossed into something far more serious: boreout.

-Boreout (short for boredom burnout) is a psychological condition that occurs when someone consistently feels under-challenged and disengaged at work.
+Boreout is a psychological condition that occurs when someone is chronically under-challenged and disengaged at work, not overworked, but underwhelmed to the point of mental and emotional deterioration.
 The term was coined by Swiss business consultants Peter Werder and Philippe Rothlin in their 2007 book Diagnose Boreout.
-While burnout is linked to too much work or pressure, boreout comes from the opposite problem: not enough meaningful work.
+Unlike burnout, which stems from doing too much, bore out comes from doing too little of what actually matters.

 Boreout vs. Boredom vs. Burnout: What's the Difference?